pupil-labs/pupil-docs/user-docs/pupil-capture.md

 > {{< video-webm src="/videos/calibration/calibration-manual/clb-man.webm" >}}

 This method is done with an operator and a subject.
 It is suited for midrange distances and can accommodate a wide field of view.
-You need markers made of concentric circles, like the two shown below.
+The operator will use a printed calibration marker like the one shown in the video.
+[Download markers to print](/images/pupil-capture/calibration-markers/pupil_calibration_marker.pdf) or display on smartphone/tablet screen.

 1. Select `Manual Marker Calibration`
 1. Press `c` on your keyboard or click the blue circular `C` button in the left hand side of the world window to start calibration.